 It’s almost one year since the publication of Dan Lyons book, Disrupted, which happens to coincide with myself graduating from HubSpot.

-Since leaving Hubspot, I have finally managed to find time to read Dan’s book.
+Since leaving HubSpot, I have finally managed to find time to read Dan’s book.
 I thought I would share my thoughts, particularly since I was also an older HubSpotter.
 I know I don’t look it, but I’m 40.
-In HubSpot terms, it's like watching a retiree complete the 100 meter hurdles in the Olympics.
+In HubSpot terms, I must have looked like a retiree trying to complete the 100 meter hurdles in the Olympics.

 First of all and maybe not surprisingly, HubSpot did a marvelous job of dealing with the book internally and it caused very little disruption.
 HubSpot took many of Dan’s criticism on the chin and continued to work on addressing some of the issues he raised.

 For example, Dharmesh Shah’s Linkedin response to Dan’s book apologizes for using the term ‘graduated’ when employee’s left.
 He comments, “We realized that it was a mistake.
 It was disrespectful and misleading.”
 Personally, I actually like the term.

 The term ‘fired’ has negative connotations.
 If someone is underperforming, they get fired.
 In many circumstances, ‘graduated’ feels more appropriate.
 I am very proud to have graduated from HubSpot.

 HubSpot acknowledged bringing a teddy bear to meetings to remind everyone that customers have a voice was a little goofy.
 I totally disagree.
 Maybe it was a little cheesy, but it’s important not to suppress creativity.
 If companies feared to be different, we wouldn’t be able to work from home, have flexible hours or even give men maternity leave.
 All these happened from someone saying “I know it sounds crazy but let’s give it a try.”
 So what?
 If some ideas don’t work, it’s important to try new things.

 Diversity in the workplace